Prime Minister Narendra Modi at the World Buddhist Summit - ExBulletin

 Modi said the world can only embrace happiness if “we give up the achievements of victory, defeats, fights, wars”.

-Referring to the earthquake in Turkey, Prime Minister Modi said, “Whether it is peace missions in different countries of the world or a calamity like an earthquake in Turkey…India stands with humanity in times of crisis, with ‘Mum Bhav’, bringing it to its full potential.”
+Referring to the earthquake in Turkey, Prime Minister Modi said: “Whether it is peace missions in different countries of the world or a calamity like an earthquake in Turkey…India stands with humanity in times of crisis, with ‘Mum Bhav’, bringing out her full potential.”

 He also explained how India has played a key role in improving the Buddha circuit.

-“We have improved the Buddha tour in India and Nepal.
-Whether at Kushinagar International Airport or Lumbini, where the Indian International Center for Buddhist Culture is being established, India is working in a holistic in this direction,” Prime Minister Modi said.
-(ANI)
+“We have improved the Buddha Circuit in India and Nepal.
+Whether it is Kushinagar International Airport or Lumbini, where the Indian International Center for Buddhist Culture is being established; India is working holistically in this direction,” Prime Minister Modi said.

 |